 Europe could choose to be part of this new space.
 There are 720,000 Syrian refugees across Europe, mostly in Germany.
 Decades from now, these people are going to be part of a wider network of the Syrian diaspora.
 Already, there are families scattered across Turkish and European cities, keeping in touch through Skype conversations and even getting together for small reunions.
 Over time, these connections could translate into the fields of business and governance.
 European countries are often more concerned about integrating new arrivals than in maintaining their connections to their home countries.
 But there could be benefits to being a hub for the Syrian diaspora in the decades to come.

 At the same time, mainstream political parties in Europe face the threat of a far-right resurgence fuelled by anti-refugee sentiments.
 This is why, in order to control the flow of migrants through its borders, European states need to do more to make Turkey a better destination country for migrants.
 The Turkish experience shows us that there are many mechanisms in place to help less developed countries such as Lebanon or Jordan to cope with refugees, but relatively little to a help middle-income country such as Turkey.
 European programs would do well to focus on working with Turkish institutions to strengthen their integration capabilities.
 This includes issues such as access to finance, labor market integration, social programs, and pathways to citizenship.
-The more refined the Turkish state’s mechanisms are in accommodating Syrian refugees, the
+The more refined the Turkish state’s mechanisms are in accommodating Syrian refugees, the better for Europe.

 “Suriyeli Mülteciler Hatay’da” [“Syrian refugees in Hatay”] T24, 30 April 2011, http://t24.com.tr/haber/suriyeli-multeciler-hatayda--hatay-aa,142211